-Cannabis retail stores may sell gift cards worth up to \$300 each that can be used at a licensed nonmedical cannabis retail store, or a licensee's online system.
-A retail store must not sell more than \$300 in gift cards to a patron on a single day.
+Cannabis stores may sell gift cards worth up to \$300 each that can be used at a licensed cannabis store or on a licensee's online system.
+A cannabis store must not sell more than \$300 in gift cards to a patron on a single day.

 You must not sell cannabis, cannabis accessories or gift cards to minors.
 If you think a patron could be under 19, request two pieces of valid ID to verify their age.
 You'll learn more about how to check ID in Module 3.

 Time for a quick review.
 For the images below, decide whether it shows a sale that is allowed or prohibited within a single transaction to a patron of legal age who is not intoxicated.